JonathanHidalgoN/RealTimeTransactionMonitoring/README.md

 This project is a complete, cloud-native backend system designed to ingest, process, and monitor financial transaction data in real-time.
 It leverages a modern microservices-style architecture deployed on Azure Kubernetes Service (AKS), with a full CI/CD pipeline for automated builds, testing, and deployment.

-The primary goal is to identify and flag anomalous transactions (e.g., high-value transfers) and provide a queryable API for the results.
+The primary goal is to identify and flag anomalous transactions (e.g., high-value transfers), provide a queryable API for the results, and send notifications when an anomaly is detected.
 The entire infrastructure is managed as code using Terraform.

 ## Architecture